 4. Next, shift your attention to your light fixture.
 How do the wires appear?
 Most light fixtures will already have wires exposed and ready, but if they aren’t- or if they are very frayed by previous use, you can cut the wires back a bit and prepare them in the same way you prepared your extension cord.

-5. With light fixture wires prepared just like the extension cord, slip a wide Heat Shrink Tubing Sleeves over all three cords and down onto the main cord, and then, also thread a smaller heat shrink tube down each of the 3 individual wires (a total of 4 tubes total).
+5. With light fixture wires prepared just like the extension cord, slip a wide Heat Shrink Tubing Sleeve over all three cords and down onto the main cord, and then, also thread a smaller heat shrink tube down each of the 3 individual wires (a total of 4 tubes total).

 6. With tubes in place ready to cover the connections to be made, begin joining the corresponding wires together: black to black, white to white, green to green.
 Firmly twisting the matching exposed copper wires firmly and smoothing excess wire on one side, parallel with the wire.